 Some of these functions, such as the footbridge connecting the city to the rural landscapes of Jiangxinzhou Island in the Yangtze River, are expressed.
 Others, such as burying the existing expressway below ground to create a new riverside park, are now hidden.

-The Conference Centre houses a conference hall, multipurpose rooms, meeting rooms, exhibition areas, restaurants, a VIP zone and some retail areas.
-The four major program elements (Conference Hall, Concert Hall, Multifunctional Hall and VIP Zone) are independent volumes surrounding the courtyard.
-These four elements then merge into a singular whole at higher levels, allowing pedestrians to walk through an open landscape at ground level.
-The Conference Hall seats 2,100 and is equipped with a multi-purpose proscenium stage for cultural and theatrical events.
-The Concert Hall seats 500 and is optimized for both acoustic orchestral performances and also shows using audio equipment.
+The four elements of the cultural centre (conference hall, auditorium, shops and guest zones) are independent volumes surrounding the central courtyard.
+These four elements merge into a singular whole at higher levels, enabling pedestrians to walk through an open landscape at ground level.
+The conference hall seats 2,100 and is equipped with a multi-purpose proscenium stage suitable for conferences, cultural and theatrical events.
+The auditorium seats 500 and is optimized for acoustic performances.

 The cultural centre’s design is a three dimensional calligraphic composition that resonates with Nanjing’s 1,600-year-old tradition of Yunjin – the name given to the intricate brocade threading used by local craftsmen to weave the region’s acclaimed gold and silver fabrics.
 Like Yunjin thread, a continuous line interweaves throughout the cultural centre connecting it with its earthquake-resistant towers and beyond to the new central business district, riverside park and Jiangxinzhou Island.